mheistermann/campuscal/README.md

 ## Description

-CampusOffice is the a university course management system which is used at RWTH Aachen University.
+CampusOffice is the university course management system used at RWTH Aachen University.

 This script is intended to provide CampusOffice ical data via HTTP without